 In 2014, for the second consecutive year, Adelphi’s athletics program was honored with the Northeast-10 Presidents’ Cup.
 The Presidents’ Cup is awarded to the institution that compiles the most cumulative points, based on finishes in the regular-season standings, from all of its programs competing in league championships.
 Adelphi joined the Northeast-10 in 2009.

-For the third year in a row, Adelphi has been named to The President’s Higher Education Community Service Honor Roll.
+For the fourth year in a row, Adelphi has been named to The President’s Higher Education Community Service Honor Roll.
 This is a national award given in recognition to colleges and universities that have shown excellence in developing and implementing effective community engagement and community service programs at their institutions.
-This year, Adelphi was additionally honored by receiving the award “With Distinction,” a category reserved for “top tier applicant institutions.”
+Again this year, Adelphi was additionally honored by receiving the award “With Distinction,” a ranking reserved for “top tier applicant institutions” in the categories of General Community Service and Education.

 Payscale.com lists Adelphi as a leader among national universities in regards to the all-important return on investment factor (ROI).
 It details the outcomes of students, analyzing the average salary of undergraduates and graduate-level students and which employers are hiring graduates in which geographic locations.This data was also used by AffordableCollegesOnline.org which identified Adelphi as one of 84 colleges in New York where the degrees paid off and students earned more over their lifetimes than other institutions.
 Payscale’s annual college tuition return on investment (ROI) report finds Adelphi with the highest annual percentage ROI—when financial aid is figured in—of any college on Long Island.
 Adelphi graduates are experiencing a 10.6 percent annual tuition ROI and a 30-year net return of $545,000.